Spbaehr/IoT49/doc/windows.md

 Download and install the CP210X USB driver from [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
 Choose the default version (not the one with Serial Enumeration).

 **Important:** For later steps you will need to know the `COM` port of the USB device.
 To find out what it is, open the Windows `Device Manager`.
 Click the Windows button (typically in the lower left of the corner of the screen) and type `device` in the search box.
 Click `Device Manager`.
 Connect the ESP32 microcontroller to a free USB port.
 Then open the tab `Ports (COM & LPT)` in the device manager.
 Look for the line starting with `Silicon Labs CP210x`.
 The port you are looking for is listed in parantheses at the end of the line, e.g. `COM3`.
+Take not of this value, you will need it in step 4 of this guide and later to program the microcontroller.

 Be sure to always connect the ESP32 to the same physical USB port as the port number may be different for other connectors.
+If in doubt or in case of problems you can always repeat the steps outlined above to check if the USB port has changed.

 Installing drivers requires *Administrator Privileges*.
-On the EECS IoT49 Labs computers the USB driver has already been installed for you.
+On the EECS IoT49 Lab computers the USB driver has already been installed for you.

 ## 2) Install Python 3